-It takes about fifteen minutes, but eventually Timmy and I are sitting on the front porch of our mother’s house, facing his car parked across the street.
+It takes about fifteen minutes, but eventually, Timmy and I are sitting on the front porch of our mother’s house, facing his car parked across the street.
 It is a beautiful morning.
-I would not have noticed if it wasn’t possibly the last morning I will ever see.
+I wouldn’t have noticed if it wasn’t possibly the last morning I will ever see.

-I fidget with my cane using my good left arm.
+I fidget with my cane, using my good left arm.
 I tentatively stretch out my legs.
 The right one doesn’t respond well.

 “What are we doing?”
 Timmy asks impatiently.

 I look down and watch the ants crawl across the concrete.
-Amazed at my patience.
-I smile at the realization that I have learned patience at the same time I have run out of the opportunity to exercise much of it.
+Amazed at my patience, I smile at the realization I have learned patience at the same time I have run out of the opportunity to exercise much of it.

 “What do you think we’re doing, Timmy?”
-I say not looking up.
+I say, not looking up.
 A long pause.

-“We are looking at my car,” He says.
+“We’re looking at my car.”

-“Exactly,” I say.
+“Exactly.”

 “Why?”

 “Why do you think?”
 I look at Timmy.

 He rests his head on his hands and closes his eyes.
 He is deep in thought for a long moment.
-“You want me to sell my car to come up with the down payment for the house,” He finally says “But I can’t sell the car, it’s a lease… plus how would I get to work?” he says looking at me incredulously.
+“You want me to sell my car to come up with the down payment for the house,” he finally says.
+“But I can’t sell the car, it’s a lease.
+Plus, how would I get to work?”
+He looks at me incredulously.

 I shake my head.
 “That’s not it,” I say.
-“Look at the car,”
+“Look at the car.”

 He doesn’t turn his head.
 He stares at me with a tired expression on his face.

-I reach over with my left arm and push his chin so it is pointing toward his car.
+I reach over with my left arm and push his chin, so it’s pointing toward his car.

-“What?” he asks.
-Not bothering to try to conceal his irritation.
+“What?”
+He doesn’t bother trying to conceal his irritation.

 “Does it make you happy?”
-I say.
-I slowly turn my body so that I am facing the car.
-My right side feels paralyzed and it is difficult to breathe.
+I slowly turn my body, so I’m facing the car.
+My right side feels paralyzed, and it is difficult to breathe.
 I need to make my point and wrap this up.
 I need a hospital.

 “Sometimes…” he slowly says.

 I sigh.
-“You don’t seem too happy now,” I say.
+“You don’t seem too happy now.”
 I try to take a deep breath.
 It hurts.

-“What’s your point Jacob?” he suddenly demands.
+“What’s your point, Jacob?” he suddenly demands.
 “Are you going to give me the money or not?”

 I turn to look at him.
 He doesn’t know how much effort this requires of me.
-“We always project happiness into the future,” I say.
-“Remember that time you got the job at the law firm?”
-I say.
+“We always project happiness into the future.
+Remember that time you got the job at the law firm?”

 An involuntary smile spreads across his face.
-Not only was that his first big job, but he leapfrogged over me, his older brother with a salary that was almost double what I was making at the time.
+Not only was that his first big job, but he also leapfrogged over me, his older brother, with a salary that was almost double what I was making at the time.

-“But remember that your car broke down on the way home?
-I say.
-“You were happy,” I say.
-“I remember because when we picked you up from the the tow yard you were still grinning,”
+“But remember your car broke down on the way home?”
+I ask.
+“You were happy.
+I remember because when we picked you up from the tow yard, you were still grinning,”

-“I don’t see your point,” he says.
+“I don’t see your point.”

 “You’re not stupid.
-I think you do get my point,”
+I think you do get my point.”

-He looks at me, with undisguised anger that has suddenly flared.
-“But, tell the truth, you always thought I was stupid,” He says.
+He looks at me with undisguised anger suddenly flaring.
+“But tell the truth, you always thought I was stupid.”

-“No, Timmy, that’s not true,” I begin, but I trail off.
+“No, Timmy, that’s not true…”